Tishj/Cluster_Game/README.md

 - `cellIndex`: index of the cell the pellet is currently on.

 Next line: `numberOfPelletsInHand`
-next `numberOfPelletsInHand` lines: 1 space-separated integer:
+next `numberOfPelletsInHand` lines: 1 integer:
 - `colorIndex`: index of the pellet's color.